Hidden Filters of Consciousness: How Intermediate Beliefs Shape Our World

 banner_image

-Automatic thought: She didn't reply to my message, which means I did something wrong.
+Automatic thought: She didn’t answer my message, so I must have done something wrong.

 Intermediate belief: If I always please others, then I will be loved.

-Automatic thought: I feel bad, but if I go to the doctor, I will look weak.
+Automatic thought: I feel bad, but if I go to the doctor, I’ll look weak.

-Intermediate belief: I need to be strong, otherwise, I will lose all respect from people and they will stop loving me.
+Intermediate belief: I have to be strong, or I’ll lose everyone’s respect and love.

-Automatic thought: I was late to an important meeting, now everyone will see that I'm a failure.
+Automatic thought: I was late for an important meeting.
+Now they’ll all see that I’m a failure.

-Intermediate belief: If I make a mistake, it means I'm a complete failure.
+Intermediate belief: If I make a mistake, it means I’m a total failure.

-As you can see, there is a direct link between automatic thoughts and the rules we set for ourselves (intermediate beliefs).
+As you can tell, there’s a direct connection between the automatic thoughts we have and the personal “rules” we’ve adopted (our intermediate beliefs).

-Most beliefs are acquired in childhood when our psyche is just forming.
+Most of our beliefs are acquired in childhood, when our psyche is still developing.

 ok